History of the Jews in Bessarabia: Early history

 Jews are mentioned from very early on in the Principality of Moldavia, but they did not represent a significant number.
-Their main activity in Moldavia was commerce, but they could not compete with Greeks and Armenians, who had knowledge of Levantine commerce and relationships.
+Their main activity in the Principality of Moldavia was commerce, but they could not compete with Greek and Armenian merchants, who possessed extensive trade networks and experience in Levantine commerce.

-Several times, when Jewish merchants created monopolies in some places in north Moldavia, Moldavian rulers sent them back to Galicia and Podolia.
-One such example was during the reign of Petru Șchiopul (1583–1591), who favored the English merchants led by William Harborne.
+On several occasions, when Jewish merchants established monopolies in parts of northern Moldavia, Moldavian rulers expelled some of them to Galicia and Podolia.
+One such example occurred during the reign of Petru Șchiopul (1583–1591), when commercial privileges were granted to the English merchants led by William Harborne.

-In the 18th century, more Jews started to settle in Moldavia.
-Some of them were in charge of the Dniester crossings, replacing Moldavians and Greeks, until the captain of Soroca demanded their expulsion.
+In the 18th century, more Jews started to settle in Moldova.
+Some of them leased the Dniester crossings, replacing local Moldavian and Greek administrators, until the pârcălab (governor) of Soroca demanded their expulsion.

-Others traded with spirits (horilka), first brought in from Ukraine, afterward building local velnițas (pre-industrial distilleries) on boyar manors.
-The number of Jews increased significantly during the Russo-Turkish War (1806–1812), when the Podolia-Moldavia border was open.
+Others traded in distilled spirits (horilka), initially imported from the territories of present-day Ukraine, and later built local velnițe (pre-industrial distilleries) on boyar estates.
+The Jewish population increased significantly during the Russo-Turkish War (1806–1812), as wartime conditions facilitated movement across the Podolia–Moldavia border.

-When this war ended, in 1812, Bessarabia (eastern half of the Principality of Moldavia) was annexed by the Russian Empire.
+When the war ended in 1812, Bessarabia (the eastern part of the Principality of Moldavia between the Prut and Dniester rivers) was annexed by the Russian Empire.

 A cemetery was established in the early 19th century.